legluondunet/MyLittleLutrisScripts/The Longest Journey/README.md

 Big thanks to people who gave their time to permit us playing this game in the best conditions.

 Technical notes:
-- Multilanguage: for the moment, this script could install french, spanish or italian subtitles, more to come soon...
-Credits: Cartman69 (fr), Danixu86 (sp), LiefLayer (it).
+- Multilanguage: this script could install french, spanish or italian subtitles.
+Credits: Ghylard  (fr), Danixu86 (sp), LiefLayer (it).
 - Please report issue concerning this script on my github page: https://github.com/legluondunet/MyLittleLutrisScripts/

-# The Longest Journey - Gog - Wine + ResidualVM win 32
+# The Longest Journey - Gog - Wine + ResidualVM win32

 Description:
 This script will install "The Longest Journey" GOG edition with support for modern computer configuration.